Permanent Residence

 UVA Sponsorship of U.S. Permanent Residence

-Important information about UVA Sponsorship of U.S. Permanent Residence.
+Important information about the U.S. Permanent Residence process.

 H-1B visas: Candidates for permanent residence may be eligible for an H-1B extension if their permanent labor certification application has been pending for 365 days or more when they reach the six-year maximum